ray-project/ray/doc/source/workflows/concepts.rst

 Concepts
 --------
-Workflows provides the *step* and *virtual actor* durable primitives, which are analogous to Ray's non-durable tasks and actors.
+Workflows provides the *task* and *virtual actor* durable primitives, which are analogous to Ray's non-durable tasks and actors.

 Ray DAG
 ~~~~~~~